 WE GO ABOVE AND BEYOND IN ORDER TO SEE TANGIBLE RESULTS

 Only the Highest Quality & Strict Standards Insures Success.
-Most Physicians are not willing to go to this trouble anymore and certainly a 1-3 hr.
+Many Physicians are not willing to go to this trouble anymore and certainly a 1-3 hr.
 IV drip of useless C is NOT what is the "effective dose" (to be fair, their training is not always the best either...)

 We believe that in order to help insure the best outcomes, you need:

 1. Use of Certified Non-GMO Vitamin C Powder.
 Most Vitamin C is coming from China and is a cultured product that starts with Glucose from GMO Corn.
-This is not acceptable to us and we can't guarantee that pharmacies making premixed product are using Non-GMO Corn Vitamin C. The quality of the glucose used to make L-Ascorbic is dependent on the source of the raw material and how it's processed.
+This is not acceptable to us and we can't guarantee that compounding pharmacies making premixed product are using Non-GMO Corn Vitamin C. The quality of the glucose used to make L-Ascorbic is dependent on the source of the raw material and how it's processed.
 It's important to know your origins.